UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 Where ``content`` is expected to be a string -- and defaults to nothing.

+.. rubric:: 1b.

-It should have an ``append`` method that can add another string to the content.
+The class should have an ``append`` method that can add another string to the content.

 (The ``html_render.py`` file you downloaded above should have a skeleton for this class in it.)